Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Encoder.rst

 * 360° rotary encoder
 * Counts 24 steps per rotation (step angle 15°)
-* Integrated switch
+* Integrated push-button

 Description
 -----------

-The Rotary Encoder Bricklet is equipped with a 360° rotary encoder.
+The Rotary Encoder :ref:`Bricklet <product_overview_bricklets>` is equipped with a 360° rotary encoder.
 It has 24 steps per rotation with a nice clicking feel.
-The encoder has an integrated switch (by pressing on the knob) that can be used to select a menu item or similar.
+The encoder has an integrated push-button (by pressing on the knob) that can be used to select a menu item or similar.

 The difference between the Rotary Poti and the Rotary Encoder Bricklet is that the encoder has full rotation without limits.